 One creative way to attract and retain employees might be to build a more employee-friendly culture.
 For example, employees with families usually appreciate social events like company picnics and outings or the opportunity to volunteer at their child’s school without using up vacation leave.
 If the company has a less family-oriented workforce, consider social hours after work, like cooking lessons or athletic clubs.
 If you are the star pitcher on the office baseball team, you are probably more likely to stay at your job.
 By considering the workforce demographics, your company can build in some benefits that help with retention.

-When recruiting and retaining top talent in today’s highly competitive employment market, employee benefits plans are an essential tool.
+When recruiting and retaining top talent in today’s highly competitive employment market, employee benefits plans are an essential tool. offering excellent benefits may also contribute to your financial success, as your employees may be more dedicated and productive.

 An expert can help you figure out the cost of a customized benefits package for your specific situation.
 For example, health and employee benefits costs are influenced by the size of your organization and the breadth of your plan, in basic terms.